ATOMSLab/atomslab.github.io/_undergrads/shashane.md

 linkedin: shashane-anderson-235245280
 twitter:
 github: ShashaneA
-description:  Shashane is a senior at UMBC pursuing a degree in chemical engineering on the bio track.
+description:  Shashane is pursuing a degree in chemical engineering on the bio track.
 Her passion for problem-solving serves as her motivation to learn more each day.
 She engages in activities such as painting, gaming, and listening to music during her spare time.
 ---